Andrew File System: Features

 files as usual without concern for the physical location of the volume.
 A volume may have a quota assigned to it in order to limit the amount of space consumed.
 As needed, AFS administrators can move that volume to another server and disk location without the need to notify users; the operation can even occur while files in that volume are being used.

 AFS volumes can be replicated to read-only cloned copies.
 When accessing files in a read-only volume, a client system will retrieve data from a particular read-only copy.
 If at some point, that copy becomes unavailable, clients will look for any of the remaining copies.
 Again, users of that data are unaware of the location of the read-only copy; administrators can create and relocate such copies as needed.
 The AFS command suite guarantees that all read-only volumes contain exact copies of the original read-write volume at the time the read-only copy was created.

 The file name space on an Andrew workstation is partitioned into a shared and local name space.
 The shared name space (usually mounted as /afs on the Unix filesystem) is identical on all workstations.
 The local name space is unique to each workstation.
 It only contains temporary files needed for workstation initialization and symbolic links to files in the shared name space.

 The Andrew File System heavily influenced Version 4 of Sun Microsystems' popular Network File System (NFS).
 Additionally, a variant of AFS, the DCE Distributed File System (DFS) was adopted by the Open Software Foundation in 1989 as part of their Distributed Computing Environment.
 Finally AFS (version two) was the predecessor of the Coda file system.

 Implementations

 Besides the original, a few other implementations were developed.
-OpenAFS was built from source released by Transarc (IBM) in 2000.
+OpenAFS was based on source released by Transarc (IBM) in 2000.
 Transarc software became deprecated and lost support.

 Arla was an independent implementation of AFS developed at the Royal Institute of Technology in Stockholm in the late 1990s and early 2000s.

 A fourth implementation of an AFS client exists in the Linux kernel source code since at least version 2.6.10.
 Committed by Red Hat, this is a fairly simple implementation still incomplete As of January 2024.